Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Exfil the Proto Schemas from the App, Cleanly?

-As fun as it to reverse the Protobuf and generate a best-guess schema, wouldn’t it be more ninja-like to exfil the actual, working .proto or schema files from the smartphone app?
-Let’s pull out the Protobuf schemas from the Android version of the YouTube app and see if the schemas are the same or compatible.
+As fun as it is to reverse Protobuf and generate a best-guess schema, wouldn’t it be more ninja-like to exfil the actual, working .proto or schema files from the smartphone app?
+Let’s pull out the Protobuf schemas from the Android version of the YouTube app and see whether the schemas are the same—or at least compatible.

 This is what I tried at first, but it went nowhere with the Protobuf Toolkit (PBTK).
 I reproduce it here so I remember what I tried:

-After installing Qt dependencies (pronounced “cute”), I was treated to a GUI.
+After installing the Qt dependencies (pronounced “cute”), I was treated to a GUI.

 PBTK – The Protobuf Toolkit